circleguard/circlecore/README.md

 There is no limitation on the order in which replays get loaded; when `circleguard#run(check)` is called, it first checks if `check.loaded` is `True`.
 If it is, it assumes all the replays in the check object are loaded as well, and moves on to comparing them.
 Else, it checks if each replay in the check object have `replay.loaded` set to `True` - if so, it moves on to loading the next replay.
 Otherwise, it calls `replay#load`.

+## Contributing

+If you would like to contribute to Circleguard, join our discord and ask what you can help with, or take a look at the [open issues for circleguard](https://github.com/circleguard/circleguard/issues) and [circlecore](https://github.com/circleguard/circlecore/issues).
+We're happy to work with you if you have any questions!

+You can also help out by opening issues for bugs or feature requests, which helps us and others keep track of what needs to be done next.

 ## Conclusion

 Whether you read through everything or scrolled down to the bottom, I hope this helped.
-If you have any questions (or want to offer your skills in contribution to the project), the link to our discord follows.
+If you have any questions, the link to our discord follows.
 We welcome any comments and are happy to answer questions.

 Discord: <https://discord.gg/VNnkTjm>